The Planetary Weather Research and Forecasting (planetWRF) Model

 Several major modifications of WRF were needed to allow it to run as a global and as a planetary model.
 All of the global modifications have now been infused back into the terrestrial version of the model (WRFv3.1 and higher) by NCAR.

-PlanetWRF has so far been applied to Mars, Titan, and Venus.
+PlanetWRF has so far been applied to Mars, Titan, Jupiter/Saturn, Pluto and Venus.
 For Mars, the model has been used to simulate convective structures in the boundary layer on scales down to a few tens of meters, and global scale circulation systems in General Circulation Model (GCM) mode.
 For Titan, the formation of methane clouds and rain is being studied, as well as the global circulation.
-Finally for Venus, the mechanisms that maintain the superrotation of the atmosphere were examined.

 The model development was primarily supported by the NASA Applied Information Systems Research (AISR) program, with additional funding from the NASA Mars Fundamental Research, Outer Planets Research, and Planetary Atmospheres Research Programs.